orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
-*Just imagine, unimaginable timescales, unimaginable power, and still being unable to have control over relative micro-even*
+*Just imagine, unimaginable timescales, unimaginable power, and still being unable to have control over relative micro-events.
+Of course you would seek out that control, of course if you had that time*
 ***[], []***
 ***, 2XXX***